James Molinaro: Career

-His political career began in 1964, when he joined the New York State Conservative Party.
-In 1976 he was elected as Chairman of the Richmond County Conservative Party and subsequently as Vice Chair of the State Party.
+His political career began in 1964 when he joined the New York State Conservative Party.
+In 1976, he was elected as Chairman of the Richmond County Conservative Party and subsequently as Vice Chair of the State Party.
 In 1989, he was elected Executive Vice Chair of the New York State Conservative Party, a post he still holds today.

 Molinaro served for 12 years as deputy borough president to former Borough President Guy V. Molinari.
 He also served as chief of staff to Molinari when the latter was a congressman representing New York's 14th Congressional District.
 Molinaro has had two deputy borough presidents while in office.
 His first was Daniel M. Donovan, Jr., who left to become the Richmond County District Attorney in January 2004 after winning election to that office the previous November.
 The deputy post was left vacant until November 2006.
-After much speculation Molinaro named Ed Burke to the deputy position.
+After much speculation, Molinaro named Ed Burke to the deputy position.
 Ed Burke had been executive assistant to Guy V. Molinari for twelve years and to Molinaro for nearly five.

 Over a 20-year period, he has served on the board of directors for the Veterans Memorial Sports Complex, Staten Island Community Television, New York State Regional Organ Transplant and Bayley Seton Hospital.
 He was also the chairman of the St. Elizabeth Ann's Health and Rehabilitation Center which he helped to create.

 In 1989, Molinaro also helped to establish Staten Island’s first AIDS day care center and AIDS medical care facility.

 Currently, Molinaro serves on the board of the Heart Institute of Staten Island, a cardiac care facility.
 He is also on the board of the Sisters of Charity Health Care Corporation.
-In 1991, in the memory of his late wife, Molinaro helped dedicate a local dialysis unit in her name.
-In 2000 St. Elizabeth Ann's Health and rehabilitation Center opened the James P. and Carol E. Molinaro Health Care and Rehabilitation Center Atrium.
+Molinaro also serves as a Senior Advisor to the law firm of Pitta & Baione LLP, who assist 9/11 victims in getting the compensation they deserve.
+In 1991, in memory of his late wife, Molinaro helped dedicate a local dialysis unit in her name.
+In 2000 St. Elizabeth Ann's Health and Rehabilitation Center opened the James P. and Carol E. Molinaro Health Care and Rehabilitation Center Atrium.

+In 2012, Molinaro called Stephani Germanotta (professionally known as Lady Gaga) a "slut" after a photo of her smoking a joint of marijuana during a concert in Amsterdam was published, receiving widespread backlash.

 Molinaro has been critical of how Italian-Americans and Staten Island residents are both portrayed in the media.
-In 2010 he penned the introduction of Andrew Paul Mele's Italian Staten Island (Images of America).
+In 2010, he penned the introduction of Andrew Paul Mele's Italian Staten Island (Images of America).